segi001/myBlog-MERN/README.md

 This is an example blog website made using MERN stack for development showcase.

 # To test it locally:
-1. Before doing anything, make sure that you have npm installed
+1. Before doing anything, make sure that you have npm installed and that you have MongoDB running
 1. Create .env files in both /frontend and /backend folders
 1. Place the following in those .env files:
    1. /backend/.env